ALABAMA ASSOCIATION OF FEDERAL EDUCATION PROGRAM ADMINISTRATORS CONSTITUTION AND BY-LAWS

 Section 1.
 The following Standing Committees shall be named to serve the Association:

-a) Conference-to make all arrangements for the annual conference as directed by the President Elect and approved by the Board of Directors
+a) Conference-to make all arrangements for the annual conference as directed by the President Elect and approved by the Executive Committee.

-f) Nomination-to establish procedures for all elections consistent with Articles V and VI of By-Laws and to present the slate of officers at annual meetings
+d) Nomination-to establish procedures for all elections consistent with Articles V and VI of By-Laws and to present the slate of officers at annual meetings.

 Article VIII-By-Laws